 How Much Does Skillshare Cost?

 Skillshare is free to join.
-Thes cost or the way Skillshare takes their portion of revenue share is different than Udemy, though.
+The cost or the way Skillshare takes its portion of revenue share is different than Udemy, though.

 Since Skillshare is a subscription model business, people need to pay for a Premium Skillshare Membership to watch paid courses.